Best Road Trip Outfits 2026: Comfort Meets Style

 The Great Denim Debate

 Celebrity stylist Marcus Chen, who has dressed countless stars for their off-duty travels, shares: "I always tell clients to choose bottoms with at least 2% elastane.
 You need that give during long car rides, but nobody should sacrifice their aesthetic for it.
-Modern performance denim looks identical to rigid denim until you sit down for hour three."
+Modern performance denim looks identical to rigid denim until you sit down for hour three.
+The difference in comfort is remarkable."

 Bottom recommendations:

-- Athletic joggers in elevated fabrics (ponte knit, technical cotton)
+- Athletic joggers in elevated fabrics like ponte knit or technical cotton

 Footwear: From Pedal to Pavement